 You can create a video view custom audience of people who viewed one or multiple videos for as little as three seconds or for up to 95% of the video.

-The greater engagement rates can give advertisers targeting capabilities to reach people who provided clear buying signals based on watching a product video, for example.
+The greater engagement rates can give advertisers targeting capabilities to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More people who provided clear buying signals based on watching a product video, for example.

 One of the nice things about these and Engagement Custom Audiences (next on this list) is that people can remain in the audience for up to 365 days.